Language-Based Protocol Testing: Language-Based Protocol Testing

+The grammar~$G$ defines the admissible execution flow of the protocol, dictating which party~$I$ is allowed to send which message~$M$ at any given point.
+While regular grammars correspond to finite state machines, the context-free grammars used here define a \emph{pushdown automaton}, where the validation state includes a stack of open nonterminals.
+Consequently, the subset of admissible messages~$M$ changes dynamically with each newly sent or received message.
+Furthermore, a grammar~$G$ may contain $\varepsilon$-transitions or multiple rules for the same nonterminal, rendering the protocol state nondeterministic.

+This creates a challenge where multiple valid \emph{partial derivation trees} may exist for the same observed sequence of messages.
+We define a \emph{partial derivation tree}~$T$ as a tree that matches $G$ starting from~$S$, but where the yield is only a prefix of a complete, valid string.
+Each possible partial tree~$T$ represents a distinct hypothesis about the current state of the protocol, potentially allowing different sets of future messages.

-To derive all possible incomplete parses~$T$ from the grammar~$G$, we use a modified version of an \emph{Earley parser}\done{Highlight introduced terms -- AZ}\cite{earley} that allows incomplete parses.
-All parsed derived trees are the result of leftmost derivations.
-To identify possible continuations, we analyze the rightmost unexpanded path~$P(T)$ of each tree, which corresponds to the path on which the next expansion must occur.
-The forecasting mechanism inspects the rightmost path for each derivation tree~$T$ to identify which production rules~$R$ have been applied and which are currently in progress.
-Based on the grammar's structure, it then determines a set of nonterminals~$A$ that can or must be expanded next, ensuring that the resulting derivation tree~$T$ remains consistent with the grammar as a complete or incomplete parse.
-The output is a set of \emph{predictions},\done{Highlight introduced terms -- AZ} each represented as a 5-tuple in the form of $(T, H, I_s, I_r, A)$, where \begin{enumerate*}[label=(\arabic*)] \item $T$ is the parsed incomplete derivation tree; \item $H$ is the 'hook-in' path within T where the next message expansion could be attached; \item $I_s$ is the sending party; \item $I_r$ is the receiving party; and \item $A$ is the nonterminal that expands the upcoming message. \end{enumerate*}
+To derive all possible partial trees~$T$ consistent with the observed traffic, we use a modified \emph{Earley parser}~\cite{earley1970cacm}.
+Since we assume \emph{leftmost derivations} (processing the input from left to right), the next symbol to be generated or parsed always corresponds to the first unexpanded nonterminal in the tree's next step.
+The forecasting mechanism inspects these unexpanded nonterminals to identify the set of valid next steps.
+Based on the grammar's structure, it determines the set of nonterminals~$A$ that can be expanded next, ensuring that the resulting tree~$T$ remains consistent with~$G$.
+The output is a set of \emph{predictions}, where each prediction is a 5-tuple:

+Here: \begin{enumerate} \item $T$ is the partial derivation tree representing the current protocol state; \item $n$ is the reference to the leaf node in~$T$ (the 'hook-in' point) where the expansion will occur; \item $A$ is the nonterminal labeling node~$n$ (where $\pi(n) = (I_s, I_r)$); \item $I_s$ is the sending party derived from $\pi(A)$; and \item $I_r$ is the receiving party derived from $\pi(A)$. \end{enumerate} This tuple provides the fuzzer with the precise context needed to generate or parse the next message.